vosmiic/RASA-Chatbot/nlu.md

 - is it sunny where I am?
 - is it raining here?
 - is it sunny here?
+- whats the weather like where I am?
+- can you tell me what the weather is like where I am?
+- can you tell me the weather?
+- weather?
+- is the weather good enough for a bike ride?
+- is the weather good enough to go for a walk?

 ## intent:workdistance
 - How long will my work journey take me today